Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Conservation of Momentum-Energy in the Causal Equations of Motion CME

+For the renormalized mass as $a\to 0$, the $O(a^2)$ term in (\ref{825-2b}) vanishes and this problem of negative radiated energy, albeit a small fraction of the rest energy of the particle, remains in the rest frame at the beginning time of the second (termination) transition interval of the parallel-plate capacitor.
+This is another example of the subtle consequences of the unphysical mass renormalization as $a\to 0$; see Footnote \ref{f1}.

-\boldmath{\em\bfseries In summary, it has been shown that the rectilinear classical equation of motion in (\ref{6ab}) of the extended charged sphere of radius $a$, modified by transition forces in the transition intervals following the nonanalytic points in time of the externally applied force, is a consistent causal classical equation of motion satisfying momentum-energy conservation with a non-negative radiated energy (for properly chosen values of the jump velocities) across the transition intervals under relativistic (Born) rigidity.
-Since (\ref{6ab}) is a special case of the general modified equation of motion in (\ref{2}), which is causal and relativistically covariant, this special case confirms the causality and momentum-energy conservation of the general modified LA equation of motion.} \unboldmath The only restriction (other than the Born rigidity condition in (\ref{Schtre5b}) and the transition intervals separated in time by about $2\tau_e$ so they don't overlap) on this demonstration of causality and momentum-energy conservation of the modified rectilinear LA equation of motion are the inequalities in \cite[eqs.
-(8.24)]{Yaghjian3rd} [that include (\ref{resudot})-(\ref{resudotF})] required for the $O(a)$ terms in the equation of motion to be negligible, which is always the case as $a\to 0$ since the mass is not renormalized in (\ref{2}) and (\ref{6ab}).
-If the mass is renormalized to a finite value $m$ as $a\to 0$, such that $\tau_e = e^2/(6\pi\eps_0 mc^3)$, the Born rigidity condition ($|\varDelta u_n^0|/c \ll 1$) and (\ref{resudot})-(\ref{resudotF}) remain as the two inequalities required for the validity of the modified LAD equation of motion in (\ref{3}) for transition intervals separated in time by about $2\tau_e$ or more.
+\boldmath{\em\bfseries In summary, it has been shown that the rectilinear classical LA equation of motion in (\ref{6ab}) of the extended charged sphere of radius $a$, modified by transition forces in the transition intervals following the nonanalytic points in time of the externally applied force, is a consistent causal classical equation of motion satisfying momentum-energy conservation with a non-negative radiated energy (for properly chosen values of the jump velocities -- see Footnote \ref{f1}) across the transition intervals under relativistic (Born) rigidity.
+Since (\ref{6ab}) is a special case of the general modified LA equation of motion in (\ref{2}), which is causal and relativistically covariant, this special case confirms the causality and momentum-energy conservation of the general modified LA equation of motion.} \unboldmath The only restriction (other than the Born rigidity condition in (\ref{Schtre5b}) and the transition intervals separated in time by about $2\tau_e$ or more so they don't overlap) on this demonstration of causality and momentum-energy conservation of the modified rectilinear LA equation of motion are the inequalities in \cite[eqs.
+(8.24)]{Yaghjian3rd}] required for the $O(a)$ terms in the equation of motion to be negligible.
+The inequalities in \cite[eqs.
+(8.24)]{Yaghjian3rd} include (\ref{resudot})-(\ref{resudotF}) as $a\to 0$ if the mass is not renormalized in (\ref{2}) and (\ref{6ab}).
+If the mass is renormalized to a finite value $m$ as $a\to 0$, such that $\tau_e = e^2/(6\pi\eps_0 mc^3)$, the Born rigidity condition ($|\varDelta u_n^{_0}|/c \ll 1$) and (\ref{resudot})-(\ref{resudotF}) remain as the two inequalities required for the validity of the modified LAD equation of motion in (\ref{3}) for transition intervals separated in time by about $2\tau_e$ or more.